 - Stroke or heart attack;

 - Lung disease;

 Additionally, substance use can also lead to a new or worsening mental health disorder, or a mental health disorder can cause substance use as a method of coping.
 This is known as a dual diagnosis, or a co-occurring substance use and mental health disorder.

 According to the National Institute on Drug Abuse, about 70 percent of teens will have tried alcohol and half will have taken an illegal drug by their senior year of high school.
 The adolescent brain is still developing, and this puts teens at increased risk of repeat drug and alcohol use.
 Substance abuse often leads to addiction and can cause serious health issues.
 Additionally, as age of first use decreases, addiction risk increases.

-You may have heard that addiction is a lifelong condition.
 While individuals need to actively work on recovery, that doesn’t mean recovery is impossible.
-There are effective treatments available for addiction.

 If you or a loved one is living with a drug addiction, know that there are treatment options that work, including: